-You do not need to buy a special kind of policy for a cruise, but there are certain benefits cruisers should look for when comparing policies.
+In general, travelers do not need to purchase a specific travel insurance policy for a cruise, however there are certain benefits cruisers should look for when comparing policies.

 Standard travel insurance policies are designed to cover any kind of trip, including cruises.
 However, travelers going on a cruise may want to pay attention to specific benefits when comparing policies.